MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/@assigning-teams-licenses.md

 # Assign Teams and Teams add-on licenses to users

 This article describes how to assign Teams licenses and Teams add-on licenses to users.
+You can assign or remove Teams licenses and Teams add-on licenses in the Microsoft 365 admin center or by using PowerShell.
+You must be a Global admin or User management admin to manage licenses.

 ## Assign Teams licenses to users

 You enable or disable Teams at the user level by assigning or removing a Microsoft Teams product license.
 Each user in your organization must be assigned a Teams license from a licensing plan before they can use Teams.
 You can assign licenses to new users when new user accounts are created or to users who have existing accounts.

-You can assign or remove Teams licenses in the Microsoft 365 admin center or by using PowerShell.
-You must be a Global admin or User management admin to manage Teams licenses.

 > [!NOTE]
 > We recommend that you enable Teams for all users so that teams can be formed organically for projects and other dynamic initiatives.
 Even if you're running a pilot, it may still be helpful to keep Teams enabled for all users, but only target communications to the pilot group of users.